i-am-meghana/data-structures/README.md

 As you venture through this repository, you’ll find:

-    Questions documented with findings, implementation, and some parallel real-world use cases.
+    Questions documented with findings accompanied by findings, implementations, and relevant real-world use cases.
     The how's, what's and why's.
-    Breaking it down into smaller components, identifying key patterns or algorithms that may apply and new concepts learned.
+    Highlighting significant patterns or algorithms that may be applicable, as well as newly acquired concepts.